|

 [Hey, I finally encountered a term for the above.
 It's called

 "Babylonian" thinking.
-From The Character of Physical Law,
+From The

-Babylonian minds elevate concept-nets and metaphor above all else... as
+'Babylonian' minds elevate concept-nets and metaphor above all else... as

 opposed to "Greek"